ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 The following table outlines the specifications for each aspect.
 After the configuration and installation of ESXi, the host is added to a VMware vCenter Server and is managed from there.

-With this design, you can access the virtual hosts through Direct Console User Interface (DCUI), ESXi Shell, and Secure Shell (SSH).
+With this design, you can access the virtual hosts through Direct Console User Interface (DCUI) and vSphere Web Client.
+Secure Shell (SSH) and ESXi Shell are disabled after provisioning as a best practice.

 By default, the only users who can log in directly are the _root_ and _ibmvmadmin_ users for the physical machine of the host.
 The administrator can add users from the Microsoft Active Directory (MSAD) domain to enable user access to the host.
 All hosts in the vCenter Server solution design are configured to synchronize with a central NTP server.